KineticPreProcessor/KPP/docs/source/getting_started/00_revision_history.rst

 KPP 2.2.5_gc
 ============

-NOTE: Contains KPP modifications specific to GEOS-Chem
+NOTE: Contains KPP modifications specific to GEOS-Chem.

 - Increase :code:`MAX_INLINE` from 20000 to 50000